chitangchin/ZohoAPIDotNet/README.md

 # Zoho API for .NET

-## A NuGET Package for Zoho's OAuth-protected APIs.
+A NuGET Package for Zoho's OAuth-protected APIs.

-- Simplified API interaction with Zoho services (e.g., Zoho CRM).

 ### Running Tests